 Support for Children and Families from our Partner Schools

-We are now offering the opportunity to talk to children and young people through the on-line video medium ‘Zoom’ if they wish or to continue to talk to our counsellors over the phone if they feel more comfortable.
+We have been offering the opportunity to talk to children and young people through the on-line video medium ‘Zoom’ if they wish or to continue to talk to our counsellors over the phone if they feel more comfortable.
+This approach is ongoing and has been consistent since schools closed in March and we have found it to be effective and successful.

-We have been contacting parents and carers to outline how this new support will look; as always, confidentiality and privacy for the young person will remain our priority.
+We continue to work alongside parents in order to maintain this contact with children and young people and as always, confidentiality and privacy for the young person will remain our priority.

 My 8 year old daughter really enjoyed her Zoom session